run-ai/docs/docs/Researcher/Walkthroughs/quickstart-inference.md

 With Inference, you are taking a trained _Model_ and deploying it into a production environment.
 The deployment must align with the organization's production standards such as average and 95% response time as well as up-time.

-For further information on Inference at Run:AI, see [Inference overview](../../developer/inference/overview.md).
+For further information on Inference at Run:ai, see [Inference overview](../../developer/inference/overview.md).

 ## Prerequisites

 To complete this Quickstart you must have:

-*   Run:AI software installed on your Kubernetes cluster.
-See: [Installing Run:AI on a Kubernetes Cluster](../../admin/runai-setup/installation-types.md)
+*   Run:ai software installed on your Kubernetes cluster.
+See: [Installing Run:ai on a Kubernetes Cluster](../../admin/runai-setup/installation-types.md)
-*   Run:AI CLI installed on your machine.
-See: [Installing the Run:AI Command-Line Interface](../../admin/researcher-setup/cli-install.md)
+*   Run:ai CLI installed on your machine.
+See: [Installing the Run:ai Command-Line Interface](../../admin/researcher-setup/cli-install.md)

 ## Step by Step Walkthrough

 ### Setup

-*  Login to the Projects area of the Run:AI user interface.
+*  Login to the Projects area of the Run:ai user interface.
 *  Add a Project named "team-a".
 *  Allocate 2 GPUs to the Project.